fin-language/blog/shifting.md

 ```

 ### Errors
-In addition catching overflows, we also want to guard against undefined C behavior:
+In addition to catching overflows, we also want to guard against undefined C behavior:
 * shift causing an overflow
 * shifting by a negative value
 * shifting by more than the type can hold